Annotations

 By default, the annotations use the GitHub Action Commands syntax.
 This means that the annotations will automatically be extracted by GitHub if you run your script in a GitHub Action.

-Use the --pull-request-review-comment flag on the cli to add annotations as review comments on a pull request.
+) flag in the cli run to add annotations as review comments on a pull request.

 Visual Studio Code Programs

 Annotations are converted into Visual Studio Diagnostics, which are presented to the user through the Problems panel.
-These diagnostics also manifest as squiggly lines in the editor.
+These diagnostics also appear as squiggly lines in the editor.

 Static Analysis Results Interchange Format (SARIF)